octopress/quote-tag/README.md

 ## Why?

 In Markdown Blockquotes are simple but attribution isn't.
-Also, if you want semantic HTML, you'll have to write your own.
+Also, writing the semantic HTML is tricky and easy to forget.

 ```
 > Some cool quote